meajay/Contacts-App/README.md

 Following Project fetches images API : http://167.172.6.138:8080/contacts

-1.Libraries used - Retrofit  , chuck , retrofit converter ,
+1.Libraries used - Retrofit  , chuck , retrofit converter , Room ,Live Data
 2.Architecture Used - MVVM
+3.Language Used - Kotlin

-Implementation -  As soons app starts ,it calls contacs api to get all contacts.
+4.Implementation -  As soons app starts ,it calls contacs api to get all contacts.
                   You can add your own contacts locally.
                   Update existing contacts whether they belongs to API or Local contacts